roualdes/bridgestan/c-example/README.md

 The basic steps for using with a generic BridgeStan model are

 1. Include `bridgestan.h` in your source.
-2. At compile time, provide a path the model you need and link against it.
-   On some most platforms, this will require renaming to comply with certain naming conventions.
+2. At compile time, provide a path to the folder containing the model you need, and link against it.
+On most platforms, this will require renaming the shared object file to comply with certain naming conventions.
 For example, `gcc` requires the library be prefixed with "lib".
    The Makefile in this folder does that by making a copy.

 This dynamic linking will work on Windows, but Windows does not record the paths